Furniture Village: Awards

 Furniture Village has won trade magazine Cabinet Maker's awards for small, medium and large retailer of the year.
 It won the National Interiors Retailer of the Year award for 2007.
 Furniture Village has won The National Bed Federation (NBF) award for Multiple Bed Retailer of the Year 2014/15.
 The award was presented at a gala dinner following the UK's largest bed exhibition, The Telford Bed Show, where the UK's leading bed retailers and suppliers were in attendance.

 In June 2020, they won the Retail Family Business of the Year.
 The company was also named Bed Retailer of the Year 2020/2021 by the National Bed Federation.
+They have not won anything since.